 1) The condition "alopecia" is believed to be the primary cause of both early male and female hair loss.
 The most dreaded genetic "male pattern balding", or androgenetic alopecia typically results in a receding hairline combined with hair loss on the crown of the head.
 Woman's hair, on the other hand, thin progressively all over the scalp.

 2) Imbalance of male or female hormones, known as androgens and estrogens.
-For instance, I experienced a major hair loss a couple of months after delivering my baby.
+For instance, many women have experienced major hair loss just after delivering thir baby.
 During pregnancy, high levels of certain hormones in the body keep hair that would normally fall out.
 When the hormones return to pre-pregnancy levels, that hair falls out and the normal cycle of growth resumes.
 In such temporary losses related to hormones, there is no real need for a hair loss remedy.

 3) Medication containing high doses of vitamin A such as those for supplementing diets, blood pressure, gout treatment, contraceptives, and antidepressant.
 Also, chemotherapy, though preferentially destroy cancer cells, it also can destroy cells responsible for normal growth of hair and nails.
 That's why cancer patients sometimes are unable to keep their hair and nails during treatment.